mrinmoymena/terraform_iac_ec2/README.md

     run following command to create vpc, subnets, EC2 etc.

-    terraform init
+    - terraform init
-    terraform apply
+    - terraform apply #Currently no S3 bucket provisioned for terraform state management
+    - State file is managed in local machine which can be maintained in S3 as per environment using workspace
-    ##User asks to pass existing key pair name
+    - User asks to pass existing key pair name
-    ## After passing key pair all required resources will be created
+    - After passing key pair all required resources will be created
-    ## ec2_jenkins EC2 is be created in public subnet
+    - ec2_jenkins EC2 is be created in public subnet
-    ## ec2_client EC2 is created in private subnet
+    - ec2_client EC2 is created in private subnet